dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/javascript-tracker/2-Specific-event-tracking-with-the-Javascript-tracker.md

 The first ping would occur after 30 seconds, and subsequent pings every 10 seconds as long as the user continued to browse the page actively.

-Note: in general this is executed as part of the main SnowPlow tracking tag.
+Note: in general this is executed as part of the main Snowplow tracking tag.
 As a result, you can elect to enable this on specific pages.

 [Back to top](#top)
 [Back to Javascript technical documentation contents][contents]